Tebas (architect)

 As a stonemason, Tebas introduced techniques still not in use in São Paulo's architectural works.
 The city, then expanding dramatically due to the success of sugarcane plantations across the state, was basically built with traditional rammed earth (taipa) technique.
-Christian religious orders in the city took advantage of Tebas' talent to erect churches and monasteries, with some reports claiming the Catholic Church was a late enslaver to him, having 'purchased' Tebas from his previous enslavers.
+Christian religious orders in the city took advantage of Tebas' talent to erect churches and monasteries, with some reports claiming the Catholic Church was a late enslaver to him, having 'purchased' Tebas from his previous owners.
 The history of his affranchisement is not well-documented and subject to conflicting reports, with some maintaining he would have bought his freedom by paying with architectural projects.

-In downtown São Paulo, the Chafariz da Misericórdia (Misericórdia Fountain) is displayed, it was a meeting place for enslaved workers who came in search of water to be carried on their torsos all the way back to the households of their enslavers.
+In downtown São Paulo, the Chafariz da Misericórdia (Misericórdia Fountain) is displayed, it was a meeting place for enslaved workers who came in search of water to be carried back to the households of their enslavers.
 It was demolished in 1866.

 Tebas' story remained relatively dormant for over 200 years, except for a song written in 1974 by :pt:Geraldo Filme and sporadic mentions in academic works and seminars, as well as niche media.
 In 2018, he resurfaced with a book organised by journalist Abilio Ferreira being published to document and commemorate his memory under the auspices of Instituto IDEA and the São Paulo Council for Architecture and Urbanism (a government agency).
 In that same year, Tebas was declared an architect by the Union of Architects of the State of São Paulo.
 Google dedicated a Doodle to his memory on 30 June 2020.
 São Paulo mayor Bruno Covas announced on 10 September 2020 that a statue to Tebas was to be built in São Paulo's Old Downtown.